DFE-Digital/social-work-induction-programme-digital-service/apps/user-management/README.md

 ### Coding Conventions & Standards
 #### CSharpier
 We apply coding standards using [CSharpier](https://csharpier.com/) and `.editorconfig`.
-In order to apply the formatting on save you can install the extention for your chosen IDE [here](https://csharpier.com/docs/Editors), and follow the instructions in the extension overview.
+In order to apply the formatting on save you can install the extension for your chosen IDE [here](https://csharpier.com/docs/Editors), and follow the instructions in the extension overview.

 #### Extension Links
 - [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=csharpier.CSharpier) - `Configure Reformat with CSharpier on Save under Tools | Options | CSharpier | General`